GSS-Cogs/chart-builder/README.md

 # Chart Builder
-Chart Builder is a proof-of-concept to understand the feasibility of using a CSV file (or SPARQL query) to generate and customise a chart or data visualisation.
+Chart Builder is a proof-of-concept app to understand the feasibility of using a CSV file (or SPARQL query) to generate and customise a chart or data visualisation.